gabrielfeo/SuspendPermission/README.md

 Permissions will first be checked and the ones which aren't yet granted will be requested to the user, throwing a `PermissionsDeniedException` if any is denied.
 The exception specifies which were permanently denied so that it's easy to decide what to do.

 `requestPermissionsAsync` is available as an extension function on `androidx.app.FragmentActivity` and `androidx.fragment.Fragment`.

+## License

+This project is licensed under the terms of the MIT license.
+See the [LICENSE](LICENSE.txt) file.